tldr-pages/tldr/pages/linux/systemd-machine-id-setup.md

 `systemd-machine-id-setup --image-policy={{your_policy}}`

-- Display output as JSON:
+- Display the output as JSON:

 `sudo systemd-machine-id-setup --json=pretty`